Ghost Gear Fund application guidelines

 Proposed activities must align with one or more of the following three pillars:

-- Responsible disposal; and
+- Responsible disposal

 The funding program supports a range of activities to support the improvement of fisheries management and sustainability and the prevention and mitigation of marine litter.
 Eligible activities are as follows:

-- Training, skills development;
+- Training, skills development

-- Collaborative planning, consultation and engagement – bilateral / multilateral / aggregate;
+- Collaborative planning, consultation and engagement – bilateral / multilateral / aggregate

-- Public and community outreach, education, capacity building and engagement;
+- Public and community outreach, education, capacity building and engagement

-- Project monitoring and evaluation activities;
+- Project monitoring and evaluation activities

-- Policy analysis, development and input;
+- Policy analysis, development and input

 - Improving the administration and management of marine and freshwater habitats

-- Supporting and building capacity for ALDFG retrieval efforts of marine and freshwater habitat;
+- Supporting and building capacity for ALDFG retrieval efforts of marine and freshwater habitat

 Activities not listed are ineligible for funding through the Ghost Gear Fund.